 Low-iron glass doesn’t impede light passing through it, as it contains almost no impurities.
 Whether it’s used for commercial window glass or in a mirror, low-iron glass allows for maximum brightness up to 8% higher than traditional glass.
 While 8% may seem small, it makes a noticeable difference in the lighting brilliance of a space.

 Made with a material containing a nominal amount of ferric oxide, low-iron glass maintains an almost colorless appearance.
 What little iron is in silica sand does cause low-iron glass pieces to have a subtle blue tint along its edges.
 Unlike the edges of thick pieces of standard glass -- which appear almost black in thicker sheets -- low iron glass edges only pick up the colors around them.
-For instance, if used in a shower enclosure with colored tiles, you may see notes of the tile color showing through a piece of low-iron glass’ edges.
+For instance, if used in a shower enclosure with colored tiles, you may see notes of the tile color showing through the edges of a piece of low-iron glass.

 Without a noticeable tint, low-iron glass does not compete with other colors in a space, blending in seamlessly.